hmcts/sscs-tribunals-case-api/README.md

 ## Background

 The SSCS Tribunals Case API is part of the SSCS ecosystem, enabling appellants to submit appeals and interact with the tribunal system.
-It integrates with CCD and other services to manage appeals.
+It integrates with CCD and other services to manage appeals!

 ## Prerequisites